slok/iris/README.rst

 Variables
 ---------

-Some of the variables that could be used are:
+Some of the variables that could be used:

 - ``DISQUS_SITENAME``: For the disqus comments
 - ``GOSQUARED_SITENAME``: For the Go squared analytics